o8is/hostasis-cli/README.md

 Unlike traditional Swarm uploads where the gateway stamps chunks, Hostasis uses **client-side stamping**:

-1. **Reserve keys** are derived from your passkey (one per reserve)
+1. **Reserve keys** are derived from your passkey (one per vault)
-2. Each reserve key owns its postage batch
+2. Each vault key owns its postage batch
-3. The CLI uses your reserve key to sign chunks locally
+3. The CLI uses your vault key to sign chunks locally
 4. Chunks are uploaded pre-signed to the gateway

 **Benefits:**